Husband arrested in fatal shooting of Anchorage woman missing since Sunday

 He several times told officers that his wife left between 9 a.m. and 10 a.m.
 Sunday to walk to work about a mile from their apartment, Clark wrote.

-On Saturday night, Hildabrand told police, the couple had been drinking with friends to celebrate his birthday.
-On Sunday, both were hungover and didn't feel up to driving, the complaint said.
+On Saturday night, Hildabrand told police, the couple had been out drinking with friends to celebrate his birthday and they all arrived back at Mockingbird Drive early Sunday.
+Later Sunday morning, he and his wife were hungover and didn't feel up to driving, Hildabrand said, according to the complaint.
 Interviewed separately, however, a friend with them Saturday night said Saria told her she did not plan to work Sunday.

 Hildabrand said during a police interview Monday evening that his wife forgot to take her phone when she left for work, though she did take her purse and wallet, according to the complaint.
 Someone sent a text to her workplace at 10:45 a.m.
 Sunday, it said.
 A coworker responded, saying Hildabrand needed to check in with her boss.
 She did not call, the complaint said.
 Her husband denied sending the text.